 One of the first questions people ask when they begin to explore senior living options is whether Medicare covers those costs.
-If the question is referring to independent or assisted living, the simple answer is, no, Medicare does not cover that.
+If the question pertains to independent or assisted living, the straightforward answer is that Medicare does not provide coverage for these services.

 From there, however, the topic becomes a little more complicated.
-Paul, regional director of operations at The Goodman Group explains.
+Paul T., regional director of operations at The Goodman Group, explains.
 “Medicare isn’t designed to pay for long-term senior living.
 It’s really for short-term, hospital, and post-hospital care,” he says.

 Medicare Part A